Postpill vs Postinor-2: Similarities and differences

 - The difference between Postpill and Postinor-2 lies mostly in the quantity of their active ingredient and the number of pills in each pack.

-It is normal to feel anxious after unintentional unprotected sex.
+It is typical to feel anxious after unintentional, unprotected sex.
 For people who are not ready to have a baby, taking an emergency contraceptive pill (also called the morning-after pill) immediately after unintended unprotected sex is most likely the best way to prevent pregnancy.

 However, because there are different birth control pills on the market, some people tend to be confused about which pill to use.
 For instance, Postpill and Postinor 2 are 2 commonly used emergency contraceptives that share some similarities and differences.
 People are often confused about which of them to use after unprotected sex.

 In this article, we will discuss Postinor-2 vs. Postpill.
 We’ll explore the similarities and differences between Postpill and Postinor-2 pills and also find out if one of them is more effective than the other.

 What is Postpill?

 Postpill is an emergency contraceptive pill (ECP), also called the morning-after pill.
 It contains concentrated doses of levonorgestrel, an active ingredient also found in regular birth control pills.

 DKT Ethiopia manufactures Postpill.
 Each pack contains only one pill with 1.5 mg of levonorgestrel, a synthetic progesterone.

 ECPs like Postpill are FDA-approved and are first-line oral pills with approval from the World Health Organization (WHO) to prevent pregnancy.
 It prevents pregnancy, especially when taken immediately after unprotected sex.
 Even though it works up to 72 hours after unprotected sex, the earlier you take it, the higher its chances of preventing pregnancy.